CSGOrock/s1mple-vs-fREAKAZOID-ft-Stewie2k/README.md

     (voice) s1mple: What you talking about?
     (voice) s1mple: Can you just leave this room?
 Seriously.

 And gets interrupted, by the other guys.
-Exactly at this moment `fREAKAZOID` stops the conversation probably he saw that `s1mple` started streaming or was told by the other guys.
+Exactly at this moment `fREAKAZOID` stops the conversation, probably he saw that `s1mple` started streaming or was told by the other guys.

 Other guys understand that `s1mple` thinks he is talking with `Stewie2k` and are making fun: